MicrosoftDocs/Advertising-docs/BingAds/scripts/reference/KeywordUrls.md

 ## <a name="setcustomparameters-object-customparameters-"></a>setCustomParameters(Object customParameters)
 Sets the keyword's custom parameters.
 Use this method if you include custom substitution strings in your final URL or tracking template.

-To use a customer parameter name in the final URL or tracking template, you must enclose the name in curly braces and prepend an underscore (_) to the name.
+To use a customer parameter name in the final URL or tracking template, you must enclose the name in curly braces and prepend an underscore (\_) to the name.
 For example, if the parameter name is foo, use {_foo} in the tracking template or final URL.
-Do not add a leading underscore to the parameter name when you define the object.
+Do not add a leading underscore to the parameter name when you define the custom parameters object.

 Calling this method replaces the keywords's existing custom parameters.